Posted: by Bronte

 3. What services do they offer?

-Essential services include mitigating chargebacks and prioritizing security.
+Essential services include chargeback protection and prioritizing security.
 Additional services to help your business scale and grow may include a tailored gateway, seamless platform integrations, and an open API.

 4. Are they well connected and invested in your success?